 With the basemap developed and undergoing routine updates, the City-Parish turned its attention to an enterprise data model.
 In 2011, a project was kicked-off with consultants and a team of stakeholders from various City-Parish departments.
 Within one year, an authoritative data repository was put into place and has since served as the enterprise GIS database for authoring maps, performing analysis, and publishing web services for building web maps and other applications.
 The data model was developed using industry standards and continues to evolve as needed to serve business needs.
 Today, there are over 2.5 million records in the GIS data repository.

-During this same timeframe, the Department of Information Services has taken on a more prominent role in managing the eBRGIS Program.
-All City-Parish GIS Analyst positions are housed within the Department and their responsibilities include administering the various software solutions, assuring the integrity and quality of data, further deveoping the GIS database, publishing content, deploying applications, and coordinating the activities of the Enterprise GIS Team
+During this same timeframe, the Department of Information Services has taken on a more prominent role in managing the EBRGIS Program.
+All City-Parish GIS Analyst positions are housed within the Department and their responsibilities include administering the various software solutions, assuring the integrity and quality of data, further developing the GIS database, publishing content, deploying applications, and coordinating the activities of the Enterprise GIS Team

 .
 For more information please send an email to email@example.com